Academic Policies and Regulations

 All students are responsible for their own enrollment.
 Failure to add, drop or withdraw from a course properly may result in no credits awarded and/or a failing grade.

 Course Loads.
 The normal course load for a full-time student is 16 semester hours (typically four courses) per semester.
-Students may take 12 to 18 semester hours each semester without losing their full-time status or incurring extra charges.
+Students may take 12 to 18 semester hours each semester without losing their full-time status.
 Students may take more than 18 semester hours and up to a total of 24 semester hours with the permission of their adviser if they do not have any outstanding grades of EC, I or N and meet a specified GPA.
 This option is open to seniors with a cumulative GPA of 2.50 or higher and underclassmen with a cumulative GPA of 3.00 or higher.
 Other students in good academic standing without grades of EC, I or N need approval from the dean of their school to exceed 18 semester hours.
 Students who have a cumulative GPA below 2.00 are not eligible to take an overload under any circumstances.

 Semester Hour.
 A "semester hour," used interchangeably for Susquehanna courses with "credit hour," is a course unit normally involving three to four hours of student effort per week during one 14-week semester.
 This includes both in-class contact hours and out-of-class activities.
 The major parameters influencing the in-class/out-of-class division include the mode of instruction and the level of the course.
 A special or compressed term shall meet a number of hours per credit equivalent to a semester but in a compressed or extended time frame, as determined by the registrar in consultation with the provost.